carolinegraciela/DataAnalystPortfolio/README.md

-# Caroline Graciela H. - Data Analytics Portfolio
+# Caroline Graciela H. - Data Analyst Portfolio

 ## About
 Hi, my name is Caroline Graciela!
 As an Informatics graduate from Institut Informatika Indonesia Surabaya with 4.00 GPA, I bring a rigorous technical foundation to my work.
 My practical experience as a System Analyst in the retail industry has shaped my core professional strength: relying on data-driven analytical perspectives rather than pure business intuition to solve complex challenges.
 I am eager to leverage this background as a Data Analyst, translating high-volume data into strategic, actionable insights.